Axplente/EventNotifier/README.md

 ## Prebuilt Executable

-A prebuilt Windows executable is available in the Releases section.
+A ready-to-use Windows executable is available in the Releases section.

 ### ⚠️ Windows SmartScreen Warning